Adeeba-Saleem/Practicle-Test-Q2/README.md

 # Getting Started with Create React App
-Clone the repos and move to cd books type npm install and start the project npm init
+Clone the repos and move to cd books.\
+type npm install.\
+and start the project npm init.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).